 But how is it that this incorporeal substance can “actuate grand proportions of matter”?
 Here More draws on Neoplatonic emanationism.
 The Spirit of Nature, he says, actuates matter as it emanates outward in a “sphere of life and activity” (More 1662, II, 27).
 It does so because it is axiomatic that an “Emanative Cause” is “such a cause as merely by Being, no other activity or causality interposed, produces an Effect.”
 There must be such a cause in the world, he says, because “something must move itself” (More 1662, II, 27–8).

-It should be noted that More's Spirit of Nature must be extended in space, if it can be said to emanate spherically.
-This marks More's notion of spirit out from Descartes's res cogitans.
+It should be noted that More’s Spirit of Nature must be extended in space, if it can be said to emanate spherically.
+This marks More’s notion of spirit out from Descartes’s res cogitans.
 For Descartes, matter is extended and souls are not; strictly speaking (although there was some room for manoeuvre, Reid 2008), souls are non-spatial entities and do not exist in space.
 For More, this is an idea of existence which makes no sense.
 For something to exist, it must exist somewhere; it must occupy space.
-The same is true of God, no less than the Spirit of Nature, or individual souls.
+The same is true of God, no less than the Spirit of Nature, or individual souls (Reid 2003, Leech 2013).

 More has a ready answer to those for whom extension implies divisibility, and who therefore object that, if More were right, God and souls would be divisible.
 More simply declares that extension does not imply divisibility.
 He draws on the long-standing exemplar of Neoplatonic emanation theory to make his point—light.
 A luminous orb of light, he says, “does very much resemble the nature of a Spirit, which is diffus’d and extended, and yet indivisible” (More 1662, I, 150).
 No engine or art could separate one luminous ray from another, and

-The parts of a Spirit can be no more separated, though they be dilated, then you can cut off the Rayes of the Sun by a pair of Scissors made of pellucid Crystall (More 1662, I, 16).
+The parts of a Spirit can be no more separated, though they be dilated, than you can cut off the Rayes of the Sun by a pair of Scissors made of pellucid Crystall (More 1662, I, 16).

 In Ancient emanation theory, of course, the ultimate source from which all things emanated was God, and it seems clear that More follows suit here as well.
 The Spirit of Nature is “the first step to the abstrusest mysteries in Natural Theologie”, More writes, because it is “the vicarious Power of God upon the Matter” (More 1662, II, 13).
 But this seems to open More up to another charge, namely that he has abandoned any pretence to a natural philosophy, seeking to explain phenomena in terms of secondary causation, and simply defers all things to the direct action of God.